Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. Make a note of the Image ID returned from the image add command as you will need it for the next command.
 1. Create a new deployment for a device group for the uploaded co2monitor image.
     The following example uses the image ID returned from the previous command for illustrative purposes.
-Be sure to **your image ID** when you running the following command.
+Be sure to use **your image ID** when you run the following command.

     ```powershell
     azsphere device-group deployment create --device-group "CO2Monitor/Field Test" --images 3962c015-8f52-4d85-a043-acbc38f8b4aa